Together-Java/TJ-Bot/Add-question-command.md

   * e.g. `/question ask "noodles" "Do you like noodles?"` and `/question get "noodles"`

 Please read [[Add a new command]] and [[Add days command]] first.

+## What you will learn
+* add a custom command
+* reply to messages
+* add sub-commands to a command
+* add options (arguments) to a sub-command
+* ephemeral messages (only visible to one user)
+* add buttons to a message
+* memorize data inside a button
+* react to button click
+* disable buttons from an old message
+* create a new database table and migrate it
+* read and write from/to a database (using Flyway, jOOQ and SQLite)
+* basic logging (using SLF4J)

+# Tutorial

 ## Setup